Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Something must have happened during a walk that must have removed all the previous positive connotations associated with walks.
-Sniffing around, following the owner, meeting old and new friends, depositing pee-mail and getting rid of pent-up energy — these are all perks that come along with walks and that can easily be wiped out by fear.
+Sniffing around, following the owner, meeting old and new friends, depositing pee-mail, and getting rid of pent-up energy—these are all perks that come along with walks and that can easily be wiped out by fear.

-Fear is an adaptive behavior that is one great teacher and can effectively cancel out from the dog's brain all the history of pleasant sensations and all the joy associated with walks.
-But what can have scared a dog to become so afraid of going on walks?
+Fear is an adaptive behavior that is one great teacher that can effectively cancel out from the dog's brain all the history of pleasant sensations and all the joy associated with walks.
+But what could have scared a dog to become so afraid of going on walks?
 It's not like you encountered a monster on a walk or your dog was attacked by another dog, so what is the big deal?

 As mentioned, pain can also be a culprit for the onset of fears and phobias.
 It could be that a dog felt a sudden sensation of pain during the walk and has associated the walk with the pain.
 The pain can be chronic such as orthopedic pain seen in old arthritic dogs.
-The dog may have adapted to it, but on the last walks it could have become more unbearable, or perhaps, the dog may have suffered a flare-up of acute pain such as sudden stomach pain or perhaps your dog got bitten by a bug or happened to walk on a thorn, piece of glass or nail.
+The dog may have adapted to it, but on the last walks it could have become more unbearable, or perhaps the dog may have suffered a flare-up of acute pain such as sudden stomach pain or perhaps your dog got bitten by a bug or happened to walk on a thorn, piece of glass, or a nail.

 Dogs do not always show pain like we do through vocalizations, so they may have been in pain during the walk and it could have been missed.
-Some dogs who are scared of going on walks, may not have pain, but their vision or hearing could have deteriorated, making them perceive things differently than before.
+Some dogs who are scared of going on walks may not have pain, but their vision or hearing could have deteriorated, making them perceive things differently than before.
 Even something as minor as a foreign object stuck on a dog's eye or eye floaters can cause sudden fear in dogs.

 Another possibility is that something else might have happened.
-There are several things worth considering, considering a dog's heightened senses.
-It could be your dog collected static shock on his coat and when you touched her to put the collar she got a bit of static shock.
+There are several things worth considering, like a dog's heightened senses.
+It could be your dog collected static shock on his coat and when you touched her to put the collar on, she got a bit of static shock.
 The fear may stem from many subtle things that we often are not aware of.

 For instance, imagine if the dog happens to be scared of going on walks because of an underlying health problem.
 In this case, tackling the underlying health problem is paramount to the resolution of the problem.
 For example, dogs may undergo behavior changes when their thyroid levels are low or it could be there is a problem with the dog's eye sight or hearing.